 1690 Queen St. W., TorontoCozy Brazilian restaurant and bar in Parkdale serves up modern interpretations of South American fare that’s meant to be shared.

-815 Bloor St. W., TorontoThis café and cocktail bar fusion serves classic drinks alongside snacks like cookies, muffins and tarts.
-Equipped with 20 outlets,
+815 Bloor St. W., TorontoThis café and cocktail bar fusion serves classic drinks alongside snacks like pastries and cookies, crisps and dip, pickles and

 3 Ossington Ave., TorontoOriginating with a rough-and-tumble grab-and-go (mostly) café on Harbord Street, award-winning barista Sam James’s mini empire now spans four locations,